White vs White

 Another thing that happens very often in these dogs, is nose pigment fading.

-Only real white spotting comes with clearly defined patches of color against the white background, or ticking or roan.
+Only real white spotting comes with clearly defined patches of color or ticking/roan against a white background.
 If a dog has even minor mottling on his ears or some freckles on his muzzle, you know he has to have a truly white coat (in this area of his body, at least).

 Just keep in mind that you can often see skin spots in these dogs.
 This is not the same as ticking.